Personal Stories of People with ME

-Follow the links below to read the personal stories of ME sufferers.
-Please add your story - visit the Your Story page.
+Follow the links below (click on the circle above each story) to read the personal stories of ME sufferers.

 "I saw 2 GP's in the summer holidays.
 They were cold to the point of hostile when I had the temerity to suggest that I had ME/CFS.
 I finally lost patience with the NHS and I was forced to see a private holistic doctor who has listened to me and helped me make some improvements.
 I feel so badly let down by the NHS which is wedded to the idea that ME/CFS is a psychosocial illness when 4,000 research papers show that there is a physiological basis to ME/CFS."

 " I have attempted to put forward ME as a possible cause for these low levels but, basically, the docs don't want to know.
 For them, there has to be a 'real illness' for my test results.
 However, because of my test results, they no longer tell me my illness is in my head, they just won't accept ME as the cause.
 So, for now, the docs just say they don't know what's wrong.
 One doc went so far as to say "You have a syndrome we don't understand."